Airlines, cruises and tours waive change and cancellation fees due to coronavirus [Updated]

-- Virgin Australia: From 31 March to 14 June 2020 all intern00ational flights are temporarily suspended.
-90% of domestic flights will be suspended from 27 March to 14 June 2020.
+- Virgin Australia: From 31 March to 14 June 2020 all international flights are temporarily suspended.
+Domestic flights have been reduced.

 - Qantas and Jetstar: 31 March - 31 May, all regularly scheduled international flights are temporarily suspended.
 Domestic flights are also being reduced for the same dates.

 - Tigerair: As of 5 August 2020, Tigerair Australia has unfortunately been discontinued.
 If you had an existing flight booked, you'll be given a credit for Virgin Australia.

 In response to these drastic changes, travel companies are easing the stress of travel and lost finances by offering penalty-free changes and cancellations on upcoming trips.